On a Class of Dynamical Poisson-Voronoi Tessellations: Introduction

 The objective of this work is to investigate this class of problems in a simplified setting.
 The first simplification is that where the spherical geometry is replaced by a planar one.
 The second one is that where the Cox motion alluded to above is simplified to a simple random way-point model.
 These simplifications, which may look extreme, are in fact natural, or even necessary to define first steps that are tractable in this line of thoughts.
 As we shall see, even the planar caricature of the problem is already challenging.
 The steps towards relaxing these simplifications are discussed in the paper in terms of future research in Section~\ref{sec-future_work}.

 Consider the static scenario where all the stations are fixed and a mobile user is moving along a straight line at speed $v$, without changing its direction.
 In this case the user performs handover whenever it crosses the boundary of the static Voronoi tessellation.
 It has been shown in \cite{Baccelli_Zuyev2} using the linear contact length distribution of Voronoi tessellation for stationary point processes in \cite{L_Heinrich}, that the handover frequency is $\frac{4 v\sqrt{\la}}{\pi}$, which is expressed in terms of the intensity $\la$ of stations and the speed $v$ of the user.
 This result is also discussed in \cite{Baccelli_Madadi_Gustavo}, \cite{BKLZ}, \cite{Baccelli_Zuyev}, \cite{Miles}.
-Further statistics of the $2$ and higher dimensional Poisson-Voronoi tessellations have also been studied in \cite{Gilbert}, \cite{Mecke1981}, \cite{Jasper_Moller}, \cite{Muche2010}, \cite{Miles}, where as generalization to the case of stationary point processes have been studied in \cite{L_Heinrich}.
+The distribution of inter-handover time is also studied in~\cite{Salehi-Hossain}, in a multi-tier setting.
+Further statistics of the $2$ and higher dimensional Poisson-Voronoi tessellations have also been studied in~\cite{Gilbert},~\cite{Mecke1981},~\cite{Jasper_Moller},~\cite{Muche2010},~\cite{Miles}, where as generalizations to the case of stationary point processes have been studied in~\cite{L_Heinrich}.
+Mobility in terms of dynamic random geometric graphs studied in~\cite{Diaz-etal}.

-In a computational geometry perspective, dynamic Voronoi tessellations were first considered in~\cite{Gowda83} in a finite setting for the study of geometric data structure using the underlying Delaunay triangulation of the Voronoi tessellation evolving over time and further explored in in~\cite{Roos-th}, \cite{Albers-Th}, \cite{Albers-Roos}, \cite{T-Roos93}.
-To the best of our knowledge, the current work about the dynamic Poisson-Voronoi tessellations with applications to wireless communication in a stochastic geometry setting, appears to be considered for the first time.
+In a computational geometry perspective, dynamic Voronoi tessellations were first considered in~\cite{Gowda83} in a finite setting for the study of geometric data structure using the underlying Delaunay triangulation of the Voronoi tessellation evolving over time and further explored in in~\cite{Roos-th},~\cite{Albers-Th},~\cite{Albers-Roos},~\cite{T-Roos93}.
+To the best of our knowledge, the current work about the dynamic Poisson-Voronoi tessellations with applications to wireless communications in a stochastic geometry setting, appears to be considered for the first time.